 What’s behind the aversion?
 Probably a good place to start is by asking this question.
 There’s no one single reason for being “camera shy.”
 You can talk to 10 different people who label themselves as such and get 10 different answers.
 But, here are a few common themes that come up.

 Some “camera shyness” really just comes down to bodily autonomy and preferences.
 You may have had an experience with a studio photographer, for example, who adjusted your shoulders, grabbed your chin, or placed your hands to achieve a certain pose.

 This kind of posing can be highly uncomfortable or unwanted for some people, understandably so!
 For people who would prefer to not be posed or touched, my candid style of photography may be a better fit.

 What a loaded topic.
 Just about everyone I know has a hang-up of some kind.
 Some are better equipped to push through it than others though.
 I’ve designed my own session experiences for those of us who have a harder time.

-From the confidence-boosting consultation to the magic of hair and makeup, to the flattering edits—I do everything in my power so you can focus on enjoying the moment and memories made.
+From the confidence-boosting consultation to the magic of beautiful storytelling photos, to flattering blur and motion, and beyond —I do everything in my power so you can focus on enjoying the moment and memories made.

 3) Clothing for Confidence

 Even the most modelesque among us can take a confidence hit when they don’t feel comfortable in their clothes.
 Nothing can quite put someone on edge like having to pick outfits for photos that will live on our walls or albums for years to come.
 I get it!